-Imagine a home that suits you more than any home ever has, one that makes you happy every time you drive up to it, walk into the kitchen, put your keys down, and gaze around the inside.
+Imagine a luxury home that suits you more than any home ever has, one that makes you happy every time you drive up to it, walk into the kitchen, put your keys down, and gaze around the inside.
 A home where everything – the architectural style, the layout of the inside spaces, the framing of the views, even the space in the bathroom and laundry room – is all exactly how you want it.
 A home where the rooms fit the size and needs of your family, whether that includes young children, teen siblings and their friends, extended family, a retired couple, or aging parents.

 Can you visualize it?
 Maybe there’s a library off the dining room, a music room down the hall, or a home theater tucked downstairs.
-Perhaps the kitchen is the one you’ve dreamed of having all your life, with custom cabinetry, gorgeous hardwoods, upgraded appliances (yes, you can have that six-burner stove), and an island the size of Texas.
+Perhaps the kitchen is the one you’ve dreamed of having all your life, with the best custom cabinetry, gorgeous hardwoods, upgraded modern appliances (yes, you can have that six-burner stove), and an island the size of Texas.
 Maybe when you walk into the family room, you see soaring ceilings, natural elements, a wall of windows, and spaces that you helped your builder design.

-Building a custom home is a dream for many.
+Building the best custom home is a dream for many.
 Sometimes it’s chosen because the difference in cost between a whole-house remodel and a custom build doesn’t make financial sense; other times it’s the favored option because the homeowners have found the perfect homesite and know they want to live there forever.

 With that established, let’s look at some of the things Custom Home Magazine is seeing in the world of custom-home design: